 THE WOLF & THE JAGUAR

 Three years before pleading guilty to securities fraud and money laundering – and over a decade before Martin Scorsese would adapt his best-selling, mythologising memoir – stockbroker-turned-conman Jordan Belfort, ‘The Wolf of Wall Street’, was taking a dip in the choppy waters of low-budget moviemaking.
-Beginning with the Martin Landau-starring comedy The Elevator (1996), Belfort would quickly rack up credits across a slate of inexpensive titles; executive producing endearingly goofy fluff like Assault on Dome 4 (1996), and a pair of toe-curling Hulk Hogan family flicks (Secret Agent Club (1996) and the peerless Santa With Muscles (1996)) alongside production company Hit Entertainment.
+Beginning with action flick Firestorm (1997), Belfort would quickly rack up credits across a slate of inexpensive titles; executive producing endearingly goofy fluff like Assault on Dome 4 (1996), and a pair of toe-curling Hulk Hogan family capers (The Secret Agent Club (1996) and Santa With Muscles (1996)) alongside production company Hit Entertainment.
 Fresh from shepherding Full Moon’s erotic subdivision, Torchlight, it was into this set-up that David DeCoteau stepped when he was offered the job of Hit’s Belfort-backed Prey of the Jaguar.

 “It was near enough the minute I put my feet down off the plane from Romania that I was offered it.
 Prey of the Jaguar was this real impoverished, kind of skid row version of The Crow (1994) meets Batman (1989) that we shot for like a nickel and half, with Linda Blair, Stacy Keach and Maxwell Caulfield.
 And David Silberg, who co-produced Skeletons, was instrumental in getting me it.
 He said that [Hit Entertainment] needed some directors for some low budget action movies they were doing.
 I was a non-union director at the time too, and one with a lot of experience so that was very attractive.
 I was also bonded by the completion bond company so I was a bonded director and on their list, so all the ducks were just really in a row there.
 And this was before digital so there was not that many available directors either.
 I mean, in terms of consistency, I think there was only a half-dozen of us – certainly in L.A. anyway – that were either in pre-production, production or post consistently for years.
 Fred Olen Ray, Jim Wynorski, myself, Corman, maybe David Prior and Albert Pyun… We were all non-union so we worked a lot, and there was plenty of movies still to make because video was still strong.
 That whole ’80s into ’90s thing was a completely different world.”